 - Once cooked, brush some butter or ghee on top.

-- add vegan yogurt while kneading flour. however this is optional. you can also add some thick coconut cream for softer naan.
+- add vegan yogurt while kneading flour.
+However, this is optional. you can also add 2 tbsp thick coconut cream for softer naan.
+In that case skip adding any milk or just a little if at all required.

 - You can also make the recipe yeast-free.
-Just replace yeast mixture with thick greek curd, oil, baking powder.
+Just replace yeast mixture with thick greek curd/ vegan yogurt, oil, baking powder.
 Allow it to sit for 30 minutes.

 - You can also replace the refined flour with half wheat flour + half refined flour.